NREL-Sienna/SIIP-Tutorial/day-ahead-market.md

 Any text following a `#` in the same line is a comment and will be ignored.
 }

-Once you have added the code to the `script.jl` file, run the file using the `Julia: Execute active file in REPL` command palette option.
+Once you have added the code to your file, run the file using the `Julia: Execute active file in REPL` command palette option.

 Vscode also has a button at the top right that you can click to execute the active file in the REPL, but I like using the command palette option because it is more flexible and more general purpose.
 Any functionality available in vscode can be accessed using the command palette.